Back-end Engineering Articles

-At the end of the last blog post called: Methods and Attributes in Object-oriented programming in Ruby, we study attributes.
-Let's recap
+At the end of the last blog post called: Methods and Attributes in Object-oriented programming in Ruby we study about attributes.
+Let’s recap

 Attributes (object information)